High School Curriculum

 Prerequisite: Level I or teacher recommendation

 In Chinese II, more authentic materials will be provided to expand students’ vocabulary to approximately 700 characters.
 Students are pushed to create detailed extended sentences to describe, support opinions and narrate as well as to ask original questions.
 With further understanding of sentences, students will advance the knowledge of Chinese culture and society.
-(1 credit; half block, both semesters)
+(1 credit; full block, one semester)

 Chinese III